The SQL

 The true parsing is listed in 'Misses

-in library cache during parse'
+library cache during parse'

-The "Misses in library cache during parse: 1" indicates only 1 hard
+The "Misses in library cache during parse: 1" indicates only 1

-statement and compares this with the hashed value in the SQL area.
+just hashes the statement and compares this with the hashed value

 The count of parses to executions should be as close to one as